 “People around the city and around the country are all standing in solidarity with us, and doing everything they can to help Los Angeles,” Bass said.

-Bass also appointed Jim Featherstone, a consultant with Themata Strategies in Los Angeles and former general manager of the city’s emergency management department, to oversee recovery in the Palisades Fire zone.
+Bass also appointed Jim Featherstone, consultant at Themata Strategic in Los Angeles and former general manager of the city’s emergency management department, to oversee recovery in the Palisades Fire zone.

 This photo taken by Pacific Palisades resident Darrin Hurwitz shows the Palisades Fire as it approaches homes in Los Angeles on Jan.
 7, 2025.
 (Darrin Hurwitz via AP)